Undergraduate Program Frequently Asked Questions

 What is the difference between my academic advisor and my faculty advisor?

 Academic advisors should be a student’s first stop for assistance.
 Academic advisors are SSE Student Success team members who provide students with guidance on their major curriculum, course registration, academic progress, planning for summer studies, and changing a major.
-They are well-versed in Institute policies and procedures, and can connect students with resources across campus as needed.
+They are well versed in Stevens' policies and procedures, and can connect students with resources across campus as needed.
 Students should meet with their academic advisor at least once each semester to ensure they are making satisfactory progress toward degree completion.
 Stephanie De Paola ([email protected]) is the academic advisor for all undergraduate students in SSE programs.

 Faculty advisors are a student’s resource for more in-depth, subject area-specific questions and planning for long-term goals.
 Faculty advisors are the best resource to recommend concentrations or electives that best align with a student’s interests and goals.
 Students should also connect with their faculty advisor to discuss research and internship opportunities, or to get advice on their postgraduate career plans.
 Students can find the name of their assigned faculty advisor listed in their support network in Workday.

-Do I need to submit an Academic Plan?
+Do I need to submit an academic plan?

 All students are required to meet with their academic advisor during their first month at Stevens to plan out their courses to ensure they will meet all degree requirements in a timely manner.
 It is strongly recommended that students meet with their advisor at least once each semester prior to registration to plan out their courses for the next semester.